Xilang station

 During COVID-19 pandemic control rules from 29 May to 24 June 2021, services of Xilang station had been largely restricted, as all entrances and exits are closed, passengers can't embark or disembark at this station, and while the trains on both lines can still stop here, passengers can only transfer between both lines within the fare zone.
-The entrance has reopened in the afternoon of 24 June.
+All entrances have been reopened in the afternoon of 24 June.

+The currently under construction remaining section of Phase 1 of Line 22 will serve the station by the end of December 2025 and become the first 4-line interchange station of Guangzhou Metro.
+North of Xilang station, Line 1 is connected to Xilang Depot and south of the station, Line 10 is connected to Guanggang New Town Depot.